So many stories of where I’ve been and how I got to where I am

 You make it to the center of town, everyone starts to wake up and it makes you flustered.
 What is this store?
 Where did Bernie’s Bagels go?

 And where your love has always been enough for me”

 You’ve arrived.
 You pull in the driveway and crank the parking break so loud it screeches.
 Mom is waiting for you at the door.
-You embrace in giant hug.
+You embrace in a giant hug.
 You close your eyes.
 Nobody makes you feel like mama does.

 “Faces in a Photograph” by: Carl Bell

 “That was real and that’s my life”

 Before you bring your bags to your room you look at all the old photos on the wall.
 Some you don’t recognize.
 Some feel like yesterday.
 All of them true.